AU PAIR HOST FAMILY RESOURCES

 Car accidents can be disorienting.
 Make sure that your au pair knows where to find the registration and insurance information for the car she is driving.
 Make a list of what the au pair should do in case of a car accident, such as what information to gather from the other driver so that a complete report can be made to police and insurance company, and place it in the glove compartment of the car.
 This list of helpful questions to ask in case of a motor vehicle accident is a good place to start.

-If an au pair’s passport is stolen, she must immediately file a police report.
-If she lost it, then she doesn’t need to tell the police.
+If an au pair’s passport is stolen, they must immediately file a police report.
+If the au pair lost it, then they don’t need to tell the police.
 In both cases the host family should call the Stamford office to speak to the Compliance Officer.
-Then you should contact the consulate (or embassy in Washington, DC) of the au pair’s home country and start the process to replace the passport.
+Then you may need to assist your au pair in contacting the consulate (or embassy in Washington, DC) of the au pair’s home country and start the process to replace the passport.

 Au Pair in America and EduCare in America are programs designated by the Department of State to sponsor an au pair/companion on an Exchange Visitor Program intended to provide its participants an opportunity to “learn about American culture, improve English language skills and to assist host families with child care while living with American families as a guest member ‘on par’ for a 12 month cultural exchange.”